 The 3-Day Detox Diet Plan

-Dietary changes are essential for this 3-day cleanse to lose belly fat.
-If changes aren’t made you won’t see optimal results so we created a sample meal plan you can either follow for the whole three days.
+Even when using drinks to reduce belly fat, dietary changes are essential for a 3-day cleanse to lose belly fat.
+If changes aren’t made you won’t see optimal results so we created a sample meal plan you can either follow for the whole three days, or you can always stop before hand if you have any ill effects.
 You can also add extra snacks if you feel the number of calories is too low for you – your ideal diet depends on your height and weight, after all!

 This meal plan consists of healthy, unprocessed, filling foods that will keep you full throughout the day, with enough variety not to turn eating food into a chore.